ffromani/kubevirt-metrics-collector/README.md

 ...
 ```

+### Deploy a `Service Monitor`
-3. The last step: now you need to deploy a `Service Monitor` to let `prometheus-operator` pickup and add rules for this endpoint:
+This is the last step.
+You need this  to let `prometheus-operator` pickup and add rules for this endpoint.
+Just use the provided manifest:
 ```
 kubectl create -f cluster/kube-service-monitor-vmi.yaml
 ```

-Please check the next sections for Caveats.

 ## Exposed metrics